lidl-shungite/Obj-Seg-Doc/README.md

 ### Data Preprocessing for U-Net

 If you have checked out the dataset, by now you would know that the masks are in black and some other colors, you don't want that.
-When training this would make the
+When training this would make the training process more tedious and long, making it more complex for the model.
+Of course, this process is not necessary if you are trying to classify the classes of the segmented object as well, as opposed to this, I wanted only segmentation, so I had to change the masks to black and white.
+Computers don't unterstand colors like we do, 2<sup>8</sup>

 The reason why it's called U-Net and more detailed explanation of the architecture is entailed in this [documentation](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).